JuliaLinearAlgebra/MatrixDepot.jl/README.md

     x = md.x
 ## Install

-**NOTE:** If you use Windows, you need to install MinGW/MSYS or Cygwin in order to use the UF sparse matrix collection interface.
+**NOTE:** If you use Windows, you need to install MinGW/MSYS or Cygwin in order to use the SuiteSparse sparse and MatrixMarket matrix collection interface.

 To install the release version, type